Rohitag14/Image-Scaling/README.md

 # Image-Scaling
-Image scaling is the operation used in Digit Image Processing in which we have to scaled the particular part of the image
+Image scaling is the operation used in Digit Image Processing.
+Image scaling refers to the resizing of a digital image